pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

 """"
 Path defines an ordered list of nodes to traverse in a Forwarding Path.
-Each node is really a logical port, which is defined in the path as a Connection Point (CP) belonging to a specific VNFD.
-It is not necessary at VNFFGD creation time to have predefined these VNFDs used in the path.
+Each node is really a logical port, which is defined in the path as a Connection Point (CP) belonging to a specific MEAD.
+It is not necessary at VNFFGD creation time to have predefined these MEADs used in the path.
 They may be created later.
-Up to 2 CPs may be listed (in order) per VNFD.
+Up to 2 CPs may be listed (in order) per MEAD.
 If 2 are listed, the first will be considered the ingress port for traffic and the second will be the egress.
 If only one port is provided, then it will be interpreted as both the ingress and egress port for traffic.